HSzkuu/HINATA-Docs-VP/en/SEGA/serial.md

    ![devmgr1](<../assets/devmgr1.png>)

-5. Right-click on `USB Serial Device`, and select `Properties → Port Settings → Advanced`.
+5. Right-click on `USB Serial Device`, and select `Properties → Port Settings → Advanced...`.
 6. Change the `COM Port Number` to the required port number for your game.
 Since the card reader uses *USB CDC* class for serial communication, there is usually no need to modify the baud rate settings.
 7. After making the changes, you need to unplug and replug the card reader.